hasura/graphql-engine/graphql/manual/deployment/heroku/index.rst

    FROM hasura/graphql-engine:latest

-   # Change $DATABASE_URL to your heroku postgres URL if you're not using
+   # Change $DATABASE_URL to your Heroku Postgres URL if you're not using
-   # the primary postgres instance in your app
+   # the primary Postgres instance in your app
    CMD graphql-engine \
      --database-url $DATABASE_URL \
      serve \